All about sample-size calculations for A/B testing: Novel extensions and practical guide: Sample Size for Correlated Data

 We start with a practical question.
 Being the variance of i.i.d. observations, $\sigma^2$ is not related to the duration (a.k.a. ``scale'') of an experiment, as long as our estimate of $\sigma^2$ from historical data (be it a week, month or quarter) accurately reflects the new experiment.
 For correlated data, however, since $h$ relies on $N_i$ (number of sessions for each user), it is not ``scale free'', which is also true for the aforementioned GEE approaches.
 Consequently, we need to pre-set the duration for the new experiment, estimate the elements of $h$ in \eqref{h} accordingly using the same duration from the historical data, and calculate $k$ by \eqref{deltaSS}.
 If the resulting \% daily traffic recommendation becomes infeasible, we can extend the duration and go through the same process again.
 We also verified this non-scale-free property through simulations in Section \ref{sec:simulation}.

-Next a more theoretical question, sample size calculation for i.i.d. data often implicitly assumes constant variance $\sigma^2$ between treatment and control\footnote{This assumption is where the ``2'' term in \eqref{iidSS} and \eqref{iidSS_bin} comes from.}.
-For correlated data, however, $h$ not only relies on $N_i$, but also $S_i = \sum_{j = 1}^{N_i}X_{ij}$, which likely varies for treatment and control.
-Therefore, instead of simply assuming constant $h$ between treatment and control, we mathematically prove equivalence or quantify the difference, under clearly specified assumptions.
+Next a more theoretical question, the standard i.i.d. sample size calculation implicitly assumes constant variance $\sigma^2$ between treatment and control\footnote{This assumption is where the ``2'' term in \eqref{iidSS} and \eqref{iidSS_bin} comes from.}.
+However, for correlated data, $h$ not only relies on $N_i$ and $S_i = \sum_{j = 1}^{N_i}X_{ij}$, but also various non-linear terms in \eqref{h}.
+Therefore, instead of simply assuming constant $h$ between treatment and control, we mathematically prove equivalence or quantify the difference, under clearly specified assumptions. \begin{theorem} Let $\mu_i$ and $\sigma_i$ be the mean and standard deviation of the observations from user $i:$